opnsense/docs/source/manual/how-tos/ipsec-s2s.rst

 ..
 Note::

-   For the sample we will use a private ip for our WAN connection.
+   For the sample we will use a private IP for our WAN connection.
    This requires us to disable the default block rule on wan to allow private traffic.
    To do so, go to the **Interfaces->[WAN]** and uncheck "Block private networks".
    *(Dont forget to save and apply)*